google_benchmark library,

 to target a specific version of the library.

-Please note the -DCODSPEED_MODE=instrumentation flag in the cmake command.
+Please note the -DCODSPEED_MODE=simulation flag in the cmake command.
+This

-This will enable the CodSpeed instrumentation mode for the benchmark executable,
+will enable the CodSpeed CPU simulation mode for the benchmark executable, where

 benchmark executable, and it will run as a regular benchmark.